 Related: 10 Fascinating Facts About French Poodle

-The most common symptoms of allergy sufferers are:
+The most common allergy symptoms include:

 - Nasal congestion